 During the past eighteen years, the festival team has brought to Tallinn productions from great directors, for example Peter Brook, Kama Ginkas, Frank Castorf, Patravadi Medjuhon, Reko Lundán, Alvis Hermanis, Dmitri Krymov, Robert Lepage, Brett Bailey and Kirill Serebrennikov.
 Amazing actors like Martin Wuttke, Oksana Mysina, Bruce Myers and Issey Ogata have performed here.
 The genres have spanned from Russian psychological realism to African dance, from Finnish family tragedy to German avant-garde.
 Rimini Protocol invited the audience to take a walk in the city with headphones, whereas Exhibit B shifted the viewers point of view by displaying a live gallery of people.
 The festival has hosted forty four different productions; in addition, there have been dozens of discussions, workshops, lectures, screenings and club events.
 Several of our goals, visions or expectations have shifted, developed, disappeared or changed during the years.
 It became evident quite early on that there are very few great productions that can actually fit into the City Theatre’s small venues – already at the second festival we rented some of the venues elsewhere.
 When the first six festivals ended with a grand New Year Celebration with the festival guests and the public, in 2012 the festival was brought to mid-December in order to overcome obstacles connected to the logistics and work routine, and to pull the real focus back to theatre.
 In May 2017 the Midwinter Night’s Dream Festival received the EFFE Festival Label for the years 2017—2018.

 During Tallinn City Theatre’s brainstorming conference in 2017 we formulated the goal of the Midwinter Night’s Dream once again: to invite our kindred spirits to Tallinn, to host productions that are close to our heart – not by form, but by spirit.
 In retrospect, one of our most successful festivals was the one dedicated to Dmitri Krymov’s productions in 2010, giving the audience an opportunity to take a deeper look into the work of an extremely interesting director and artist.
-This year’s festival also focuses on one single director, the masterful Alvis Hermanis whose work for us is novel in form, but close in spirit.
+Last festival also focused on one single director, the masterful Alvis Hermanis whose work for us is novel in form, but close in spirit.